 This black oil sunflower seed has more meat than a regular sunflower seed and the outer husk is softer so even smaller birds can crack into the seed.
 It is rated the number one food for wild birds by the U.S. Fish and Wildlife Service.
 The high oil content in Black Peredovik sunflower seeds is important to birds in winter as they will spread the oil on their feathers, increasing buoyancy and keeping them dry and warm.

 When the sunflower head matures, the flowers become seeds.
 These sunflower seeds can be a variety of shades but having all-black ones is rare.

 The Red Sun sunflower cultivar has predominantly black seeds as does Valentine sunflower.
 There are always a few brown or striped sunflower seeds and these cultivars are not grown for oil as is the Black Peredovic sunflower.

-Even the common or native sunflowers can produce black seeds mixed in with the other colors.
-These will go first if you leave the sunflower head out for food.
-Squirrels, rodents and birds will eat the black sunflower seeds before anything else due to the higher calorie and fat content.
+Even the common or native sunflowers can produce black seeds mixed in with other colors.
+These will go first if you leave the sunflower heads out for food.
+Squirrels, rodents, and birds will eat the black sunflower seeds before anything else due to the higher calorie and fat content.